ArnoJuan/Marlin/README.md

 # Custom parameters
 X&Y axis:<br/>
-GT2belt & 116 teeth synchronous wheel<br/>
+GT2 belt & 16 teeth synchronous wheel<br/>
 GT2 belt pitch 2mm, a circle of 16 teeth that move around in a circle 32mm.<br/>
 Stepping motor step angle of 1.8 degrees, the chip-driven 16 microstep.<br/>
 It means that it takes (360 / 1.8) x 16 = 3200 steps to complete a revolution.<br/>